mayank95b/Temperature_monitoring_using_IoT-hub/README.md

-# DHT11SensorAzure-IoT-hub-Rasp
+# Temparature and Humidity Monitoring System on Azure IoT-hub

-Sending DHT11 Temperature and Humidity sensor data to Azure IoT hub and Monitoring the real time data.
+Monitoring Temperature and Humidity data on Azure IoT hub in real time.

 Overview of DHT11 Sensor: